 Ask the driver to alert you to the correct stop, so you don't go too far.

-Just outside the Lombard Gate, you will find a cute pub called Liverpool Lil's.
-This is one of my favorite places for comfort food in the city.
+Just inside the Lombard Gate, you will find a gorgeous gastropub called Sessions in the Presidio.

 From Union Square, your best option is the 45 bus.
 Pick it up on the corner of Sutter and Stockton Streets.
 Take it all the way to the end at Lyon and Greenwich Streets.